President Samuel L. Stanley Jr., MD: Biography

 Dr. Stanley served on the SUNY Strategic Planning Steering Committee, which played a pivotal role in shaping the development of SUNY’s new Strategic Plan that will guide SUNY for the next five years and the University for the next ten.
 As Board Chair of Brookhaven Science Associates, which manages Brookhaven National Laboratory on behalf of the U.S. Department of Energy, Dr. Stanley joins the leaders of a select group of prestigious academic institutions, including Princeton, Stanford, the University of California-Berkeley, and the University of Chicago, that play a role in running and collaborating with a national laboratory.
-He is a member of the Board of Directors of the Association of American Universities (AAU), and also serves on the boards of the SUNY Research Foundation, Cold Spring Harbor Laboratory, Goodwill Industries of Greater NY and NJ, and the Long Island Association, as well as the NCAA Board of Directors and NCAA Board of Governors.
+He is a member of the Board of Directors of the Association of American Universities (AAU), and also serves on the boards of the SUNY Research Foundation, Cold Spring Harbor Laboratory, and the Long Island Association, as well as the NCAA Board of Directors and NCAA Board of Governors.
 He is Chairman of the National Science Advisory Board for Biosecurity, which advises the United States government on issues related to the communication, dissemination and performance of sensitive biological research.
 Dr. Stanley was a member of the National Advisory Allergy and Infectious Diseases Council at the NIH and a member of the NIH Director's Blue Ribbon Panel on the National Emerging Infectious Diseases Laboratories.
 He also serves as an ambassador for the Paul G. Rogers Society for Global Health Research and has received an Honorary Doctorate Degree in Science from Konkuk University in Korea.

 Dr. Stanley is a champion of academic and industry collaborations, knowing the enormous economic potential of successful university and corporate partnerships.
 With his extensive experience as a researcher, a patent holder and a former leader of technology transfer, Dr. Stanley brings an invaluable perspective to the emerging field of translational research.
 He also continues to work as a strong advocate for federal funding of basic research, working through organizations such as the AAU and The Science Coalition to promote the critical role of University research in innovation and discovery.